j2969719/doublecmd-plugins/plugins.md

 Plugin-wrapper for embed window of different scripts and utilities, used GtkSocket (container for widgets from other processes).
 Works with file extensions and MIME types, see `settings.ini`.

 - [gtkimgview](plugins/wlx/gtkimgview)<br>
 Image viewer plugin.
 Supported formats (all image formats supported by GdkPixbuf, the list can be differ on your system): xpm, xbm, tif, tiff, targa, tga, svg.gz, svgz, svg, qif, qtif, ppm, pgm, pbm, pnm, png, jpg, jpe, jpeg, jpf, j2k, jpx, jpc, jp2, cur, ico, icns, gif, bmp, ani.
+Requires `gtkimageview` library.

 - [gtkimgview_crap](plugins/wlx/gtkimgview_crap)<br>
 Like `gtkimgview` but for any files if you can convert it to image (see `settings.ini`).
+Requires `gtkimageview` library.

 - [gtksourceview](plugins/wlx/gtksourceview)<br>
 Displays source code files with syntax highlighting.
 Requires `gtksourceview-2.0`.